MuhammadMoeezKhan/IOS-Connect-Four/README.md

 # Connect-Four

 #### The Classic!
-Want to go down the memory lane and have a Connect Four compeition with your friends/family?
+Want to go down memory lane and have a Connect Four competition with your friends/family?
 I got you! <br>
 I created a Connect Four App that utilizes:
 - Collection views
 - Enums